Baked Potato Bar

 I put this baked potato bar together last weekend to celebrate the Victoria Day weekend with family.
 I think it is a safe bet that no one was disappointed!

 The Campfire Cake was a big hit too!
 Nothing says summer like a campfire whether it is the first campfire of the season or the last!
+This delicious Campfire Cocktail would also fit right in at your next summer gathering!

 Here are a few ingredient ideas for creating your own self serve potato bar, but really anything goes: